 - Trade and Construction - painters and decorators, electricians, machinery hire

 - Employee Services - hair dressers, child care, entertainment, laundry services

-Details of opportunities including ITTs issued, contracts awarded and contracts that have been withdrawn can be found here.
+Details of opportunities including ITTs issued, contracts awarded and contracts that have been withdrawn.
 The Supply chain map shows location of opportunities.
 Register your interest in supply chain opportunities on the CompeteFor website or alternatively contact one of our Business Engagement Team at firstname.lastname@example.org to discuss your HS2 involvement further.

 Contracts awarded include:

 - CCTV installation

 Business and Local Economy Fund

 This funding programme is targeted at organisations which have formal objectives that support the development of local business/tourism.
 Make an application to one of the Funds.

 Applications can be for capital or revenue funding from £10,000 up to a maximum of £250,000

 - Improved local cycling and pedestrian access to local economic centres